 3. Filter and Grade The Results

 On the Keywords Result Page, you`ll need to refine the keywords to a concise list of terms that suits you best.
-On the head of the page, you will see three target preferences.
+At the head of the page, you will see three target preferences.

 Refers to the country or countries whose market you are targeting.

-It is the language of Keywords you are researching on.
+It is the language of the Keywords you are researching.

 iii.
 Search Networks Option

-The next important feature of Keyword Result Page is the “Add filters” This feature gives you a bunch of filtering option.
+The next important feature of the Keyword Result Page is the “Add filters” This feature gives you a bunch of filtering options.
 Let`s break all these filters down.